-This course is designed for students who need practice in reading at the college level and in critical thinking skills in order to succeed in transfer level courses.
+This course is designed for students who need practice in reading at the pre-college and college level and in critical thinking skills in order to succeed in transfer level courses.
 It is also a refresher course for adult learners.
-In this course, students develop reading strategies for textbooks and interact with essays, poetry, a work of fiction or non-fiction to increase reading comprehension as well as appreciation.
-They also build writing, vocabulary, discussion and study skills to accurately interpret and express information and to reflect on the meaning of class readings.
+In this course, students develop reading strategies for textbooks and interact with essays, poetry, and feature length books to increase reading comprehension as well as appreciation.
+They also build writing, vocabulary, discussion and study skills to interpret and express information and to reflect on the meaning of class readings.
 Some research is required.
-The course is conducted through distance education and is repeatable up to two times.
-The course issues Pass/No Pass, or letter grade.
+The course is conducted through distance education.
+The course is Pass/No Pass, or letter grade.